Daybreak in Udi

-Daybreak in Udi is a 1949 British documentary film directed by Terry Bishop about cultural changes in Udi, Enugu.
-It won the Academy Award for Best Documentary Feature in 1950.
+Daybreak in Udi is a 1949 British documentary film directed by Terry Bishop about cultural changes in Udi, Enugu State, Nigeria.
+The film won the Academy Award for Best Documentary Feature in 1950.

 Synopsis

-It is 1949, and colonial Nigeria is undergoing an identity crisis.
-There is a clash between the progressive, educated elements of society - those who desire westernization and modernity- and traditionalists who want to maintain Nigerian heritage.
-Two young African teachers, Iruka and Dominic (Fanny Elumeze, Harford Anerobi) decide the village of Udi should have a maternity home, itself a symbol of progressiveness and modernization.
+In 1949 Colonial Nigeria undergoes identity crisis, a clash between the progressive, educated elements of society - those who desire westernization and modernity- and traditionalists who want to maintain Nigerian heritage.
+Two young African teachers, Iruka and Dominic demand that Udi village should have a maternity home to serve as a symbol of progressiveness and modernization.
 The British District Officer, E.R.
-Chadwick (E.R.
-Chadwick), after some persuasion, assents to this decision and agrees to provide the resources for the project.
-Before work can begin, Chadwick wants to ensure that everyone in the village is on board for the task, but it quickly becomes clear that this is not the case.
-A man named Eze (Josef Amalu), an elderly resident, believes that building the maternity home is both an affront to the tradition and culture of the village, and works to persuade others towards his view.
+Chadwick, after some persuasion agrees to provide the resources for the project.
+Chadwick wants to ensure that everyone in the village is on board for the task, however, Eze, an elderly resident opposes the decision asserting that building the maternity home is both an affront to the tradition and culture of the village, and he persuades others towards his view.

-Chadwick visits the village in an attempt to convince the villagers otherwise, a task in which he ultimately succeeds.
-Work on the maternity home begins in earnest.
-Although it will prove a long, arduous process, the villagers band together to construct the building.
-They are interrupted by Eze, who arrives at the building site and claims that it is an old burial ground.
+Chadwick visits the village to convince the villagers and succeeds.
+Work on the maternity home begins.
+Although it will prove a long and arduous process, the villagers came together to construct the building but were interrupted by Eze, who arrives at the building site and claims that it is an old burial ground.
 He predicts that the builders will invoke the ire of the ancestors for disturbing the site and violating custom.
 Cultural values quickly manifest.
 Fear and superstition briefly stop the work, but Chadwick and Dominic arrive to allay the workers' fears and restart the building project.
 However, Eze’s threat looms large in the back of their minds.